aurae-runtime/.github/profile/README.md

 # Aurae

 Aurae is a new distributed runtime that is designed to simplify a modern Kubernetes-like distributed system.

+Think of it like an opinionated kubelet, systemd, and control plane alternative all wrapped up into a single system written in Rust.

 ### The Organization